kalamuna/kalastatic/docs/6-integrations.md

 {% include "@kalastatic/components/molecules/button/button.twig" with {title: page.title} only %}
 ```

+See the [Components section](3-components.md) for more information on using components.

 ### Drupal Filters

-Drupal 8 comes with a few handy Twig filters.
-While these are not provided by default in KalaStatic, you can make them available to the protoype.
+[Twig Filters](http://twig.sensiolabs.org/doc/2.x/filters/index.html) allow modifying the variables before they're output to the page.
+The [Drupal 8 Twig Filters](https://www.drupal.org/docs/8/theming/twig/filters-modifying-variables-in-twig-templates) add a few more Drupal-specific filters.
+While these are not provided by default in KalaStatic, you can make them available to the prototype.

 1. Install [Twig.js Drupal Extensions](https://github.com/kalamuna/twig-drupal-filters)